 Mechanical Changes by the El Paso & Southwestern

-On October 4, 1913, my number was changed to 271 as a part of a general renumbering of many locomotives on the E. P. & S. W. In 1916, I received 4, 3-inch diameter arch tubes from the bottom front to the top back of the firebox.
+On October 4, 1913, my number was changed to 271 as a part of a general renumbering of many locomotives on the E. P. & S. W. In 1916, I received four, 3-inch diameter arch tubes from the bottom front to the top back of the firebox.
 During the months of September and October 1918, I received superheater units to produce superheated steam for use in my cylinders.
 The Authority for Expenditure, W-944, for my superheating (S.O.
 14038) and my conversion to nine-inch universal chest steam valves (S.O.
 14037).
 The cost in 1918 dollars was $4076.85 for the superheating and $1373.15 on the conversion of my valves to the nine-inch universal chest stream valves.

 Photo by Robby Peartree of the engineer’s side of 3420’s smokebox.
 The superheaters are the vertical pipes in the back of the photograph.